grafana/loki/docs/sources/get-started/deployment-modes.md

 ![monolithic mode diagram](../monolithic-mode.png "Monolithic mode")

-Monolithic mode is useful for getting started quickly to experiment with Loki, as well as for small read/write volumes of up to approximately 100GB per day.
+Monolithic mode is useful for getting started quickly to experiment with Loki, as well as for small read/write volumes of up to approximately 20GB per day.

 You can horizontally scale a monolithic mode deployment to more instances by using a shared object store, and by configuring the [`ring` section]({{< relref "../configure#common" >}}) of the `loki.yaml` file to share state between all instances, but the recommendation is to use scalable monolithic mode if you need to scale your deployment.

-You can configure high availability by running two Loki instances using `memberlist_config` configuration and a shared object store.
+You can configure high availability by running two Loki instances using `memberlist_config` configuration and a shared object store and setting the `replication_factor` to `3`.
 You route traffic to all the Loki instances in a round robin fashion.

 Query parallelization is limited by the number of instances and the setting `max_query_parallelism` which is defined in the `loki.yaml` file.